spinningideas/dotnet-project-accelerator/ReadMe.md

 3) Setup database - run publish to push the database schema and data to "DNPA.Database"

 	1. Right click on "DNPA.Database" project and run publish with connection pointed to "DNPA.Database"

-5) Install npm packages in DNPA.Presentation
+4) Install npm packages in DNPA.Presentation

 	In the project DNPA.Presentation directory open a console for npm and run:

 	1. Install packages

 	`npm install`

 5) Launch the API project (its set to run on port 5001)

+	1. To start the API press the green arrow (Start button) on the main Visual Studio toolbar, or press F5 or Ctrl+F5
+	2. Optionally load the postman collection in the "postman" folder and test the API using that if you are only interested in the API

 6) Launch the Presentation project

 	1. Start and run the application (its set to run on port 5000)

 	`npm start`

 	Runs the app in the development mode and launches browser to http://localhost:5000

 	The page will reload if you make edits.

 ### `npm run build`